California legal help guide

 • Secondary or take-home exposure claims

-• Exposure involving shipyards, construction, industrial work, and maintenance trades
+• Exposure involving shipyards, refineries, power plants, construction, and maintenance trades

 • Claims involving older asbestos-containing products or worksites